ognjenperisic/DC-DC-converters-fuzzy-logic/README.md

 The text is 100 pages long, but it can be browsed through easily.

-**My Matlab skills improved noticeably since I wrote that simulation code :-)
+**My Matlab/Octave skills improved noticeably since I wrote that simulation code :-)